Edinburgh’s Christmas

 Visiting Tips

-1: If you live in the Edinburgh area don’t forget to ask for a local’s discount which is around 20% off the standard ticket prices.
-You will need to provide proof of residence which is usually a driving licence, a utility bill, or a passport.
+1: If you live in the Edinburgh area, don’t forget to ask for a local’s discount which gives 20% off the standard ticket prices.
+You’ll need to provide proof of residence, which is usually a driving licence, a utility bill, or a passport.

-2: Food and drink are tourist-trap prices in the Christmas areas but there are loads of cheaper pubs and cafés along Princes Street, Rose Street and George Street.
+2: Food and drink are at tourist trap prices in the Christmas areas, but there are loads of cheaper pubs and cafés along Princes Street, Rose Street, and George Street.

-3: Weekends are crazy busy and there are huge crowds everywhere.
+3: Weekends are ridiculously busy and there are huge crowds everywhere.
 I recommend going mid-week instead.

 Princes Street Gardens

-The Star Flyer is a great ride which is basically a huge spinning tower with seats hanging off it that whizz around at its top, with you clinging on for dear life and crying into your partner’s shoulder that you want to get off.
-Ok, maybe that was me doing the crying, but my other half loved it, and I have to admit the views from the top across the city are spectacular.
+The Star Flyer is a great ride which is basically a huge spinning tower with seats hanging off it that whizz around at the top.
+It’s not for the faint hearted, but I have to admit the views from the top are spectacular.

 St. Andrew Square